minhtran-q/database-knowledge/README.md

   + **Durability**
     + Ensures that once a transaction is committed, its changes are permanent.
     + _Example:_ After a transaction commits a bank transfer, the changes to the account balances are permanent.

+  _Example with payment context_

+  + **Atomicity**:
+  Suppose we have two bank accounts: Account A and Account B. A user initiates a transaction to transfer $100 from Account A to Account B.
+    + Step 1: Deduct $100 from Account A
+    + Step 2: Add $100 to Account B
+  Two operations must succeed or fail together.
+  + **Consistency**:
+  Suppose we have two bank accounts: Account A ($500) and Account B ($300).
+Total $800
+    + When deduct $200 from Account A
+    + And add $200 to account B
+  Total funds in two accounts unchanged.
+  + **Isolation**
+  Suppose we have a balance ($100)
+    + Person A init a transaction deduct $100.
+    + Then person B init a transaction to deduct $100 from the same account.
+    + The isolation concept ensures that the transactions do not interfere with each other.
+  + **Durability**
+  After a transaction commits a bank transfer, the changes to the account balances can not be rolled back.

 </details>

 <details>